Heistergand/ingress-ice/README.md

 # Automatic screenshooter for ingress intel map.

-v5.0.0 "ppt" fork. - A port to puppeteer, because PhantomJS is discontinued.
+v5.0.0 "ppt" fork. - A fork portes to puppeteer, because PhantomJS is discontinued.

+## Disclaimer regarding this fork
-# This fork is NOT TESTED YET and absolutely WORK IN PROGRESS.
+### This fork is NOT TESTED YET and absolutely WORK IN PROGRESS.
 Contributors welcome.

+### Usage of modern technology
+YES, I'll say it right away: I ported it all with the help of an AI.
+Nevertheless, it took a few nights of my time to understand everything and to make it clear to the AI what I actually want from it.
+And NO: unfortunately I haven't got it to fly yet.
+I might actually be at that point now, but I'm too tired, the sun has already risen again and I should get a quick three to four hours' sleep.
+So if you (yes, EXACTLY YOU!) feel called to test this project, don't be shy, but write down what doesn't work and create an issue.
+Or maybe you can correct the error yourself, then clone this branch and create a pull request with your corrections.

+Heistergand

 Features:
 =========